openmrs/openmrs-module-patientmatching/doc/readme.txt

-	Type – either is “string” or “numeric” and used in sorting and comparisons N_non_null – number of records in data where the field is not null N_null – number of records in data where the field is null Scaleweight - (Optional) Stores location of where token frequencies are stored Tokentable - name of the table where token frequencies will be inserted into Access - How to access the relational database, it’s a String holding connection information Run – a set of link options to use with the datasources Estimate – Whether to use EM to modify values
+	Type – either is “string” or “numeric” and used in sorting and comparisons N_non_null – number of records in data where the field is not null N_null – number of records in data where the field is null N_unique - number of distinct tokens where the field is not null Run – a set of link options to use with the datasources Estimate – Whether to use EM to modify values
-	Name – a label for this configuration
-Row – the options for a field in the Record
+	Name – a label for this configuration swtokentable (optional) - name of the table where token frequencies will be inserted into swaccess (optional) - How to access the relational database, it’s a String holding connection information Row – the options for a field in the Record
 	Name – the name of the field, must match the label in the Datasource element BlockOrder – if the field is a blocking field, then uniquely number this starting with 1